keyvan-m-sadeghi/unity/README.md

 # Singularity / Imam of time

 Another futile pursuit.
 This has been prophesized in all cultures I happened upon.
 IT'S A BIG FUCKING LIE.
 We're in the constant state of singularity.
 There is no spoon!

+The Kurzweilian Singularity predicts a new age: Stone, Bronze, ..., Modern Era, "Exponential Discovery".
+What's his contribution?
+He's a scam artist!
+There will be another age afterwards, after we travel faster than light.

 # Artificial General Intelligence